skybet/skybet.github.io/_posts/2017-02-02-overlay-network-performance-testing.md

 To ensure that the test was cross-AZ in amazon (profile for worst-case, it can only get better!), I used a container replica set of 3 on a kubernetes 3-worker cluster.

 I then ran `iperf3` as a udp client and asked it to attempt to transfer 1, 10, 100 megabits/s and 1 and 3 gigabits/s to give a range of data for each overlay network.
 Also for comparison, I did the same test for AWS instances without an overlay network and a test in our Guernsey Datacentre.

 One of the things about running on AWS is that the instance size makes a difference to the network throttling that Amazon apply, so I ran the Weave test and the plain AWS networking test a second time, running on an m4.xlarge cluster rather than an m4.large.

 The final thing to note in terms of methodology is that these networks have all been tested with out-of-the-box settings, specifically the settings provided by the addons linked to on the [kubernetes addons page](https://kubernetes.io/docs/admin/addons/).
 I'm sure that tuning and tweaking these network addons would provide different results, however, there are not enough hours in the day to work through all the permutations.
-As always, your milage may vary and you should not assume that these results apply directly to your setup.
+As always, your mileage may vary and you should not assume that these results apply directly to your setup.

 # The data